If you contacted the seller about an order, and the seller hasn’t responded in a reasonable amount of time, you have a few options:

 Contact Etsy Support

 Etsy Support can help with other problems or questions.
-To contact Etsy Support, click Contact support at the bottom of this page.
+To contact Etsy Support, go to Contact support at the bottom of this page.

 A case is a formal way to file a complaint against a shop.
 You can file a case after the date when your order should arrive.

-To start a case, choose Help with order next to the order on your Purchases page.
-Click Open a case at the bottom of the page.
+To start a case, select Choose your order and find the order.
+Select Open a case at the bottom of the page.

 If you don’t see the option to open a case, it may be too soon to file a case.